downerdm/team-tracker/README.md

 ## Walkthrough Video

 The following walkthrough video shows all tests being run, the application in use, the HTML file generated, the link to the email working, and the link to GitHub opening in a new tab.
+(NOTE:  The file is too large to show on GitHub.
+The raw file can be downloaded and then played.
+A link was also submitted with the homework files.)

 ![Walkthrough Video](./main/assets/Downer_TeamTracker.webm)